What is sadism?

 The dark side of sadism

 Although sadism is fundamentally neither a mental disorder nor an illness, this tendency can unfortunately get out of control, turn into aggression and/or lead to serious (sexual) crimes.
 In the worst cases there is even a risk to life and limb.
 If a person can no longer control sadism and the desires become too extreme to live out consensually, this is called paraphilia.
-The author and criminal psychologist Lydia Benecke is an expert in this field, who provides scientific texts and other information from psychology on the subject of sadism online and offline.
+The German author and criminal psychologist Lydia Benecke is an expert in this field, who provides scientific texts and other information from psychology on the subject of sadism online and offline.

 Anyone who suspects that his or her sadistic tendencies are crossing the line or is concerned about putting others in danger should and should get help.
 The SMJG worry line or the helpline for sexual abuse are good first points of contact and even offer prevention advice for perpetrators.